9 items you should always buy from Costco’s Kirkland Signature brand

 - Costco’s Kirkland Signature brand has a well-earned reputation for quality products that meet or beat name-brand competition.

-- While buying in bulk certainly costs more upon purchase, you can save money in the long run by stocking up on non-perishable goods.
+- While buying in bulk certainly costs more up front, you can save money in the long run by stocking up on nonperishable goods.

-- Kirkland Signature wine, golf balls, coconut water, diapers, and bagged nuts are some of the best deals you can find from Costco’s in-store brand.
+- Kirkland Signature wine, golf balls, coconut water, diapers, and bagged nuts are some of the best deals you can find from Costco’s in-house brand.

 - Here are nine Kirkland Signature products from Costco that are worth every penny.

-Costco’s Kirkland Signature (KS) brand has a reputation for high quality at often unbeatable prices, which has inspired a cult-like following among Costco members.
+Costco’s Kirkland Signature brand has a reputation for high quality at often unbeatable prices, something that has inspired a cultlike following among Costco members.

-Even among the venerable Kirkland line, however, not all products are created equal.
+Even in the venerable Kirkland line, however, not all products are created equal.

 From wine and vodka to golf balls and diapers, here are nine Kirkland Signature products that are surefire winners in the quality-to-price ratio.
-They’re worth spending a little extra on upfront for that big bulk discount.
+They’re worth spending a little extra up front for that big bulk discount.

 1. Wine

-You can get great wine at Costco, from everyday sippers to special-occasion bottles.
-All Costco wine is only marked upbetween 10 and 14%, compared to 25 to 45% at other liquor retailers, according to Fox News.
+You can get great wines at Costco, from everyday sippers to special-occasion bottles.
+Costco wine is marked up by only 10-14%, compared with 25-45% at other liquor retailers, Fox News reported.

-That means good bargains for just about any label, but their Kirkland Signature brand wines, many of which are made byreputable wineries and white-labeled for Costco, are particularly affordable.
+That means good bargains for just about any label, but Costco’s Kirkland Signature wines, many of which are made by reputable wineries and white-labeled for Costco, are particularly affordable.

 2. Vodka

-Note: Correction: This story originally said Kirkland Signature vodka and Grey Goose share a water source in France.
-According to a Grey Goose representative, Grey Goose’s water source is exclusive to the brand.